Bringing Canadian screen professionals to the global market

 Attendance at the February 2020 training session in Toronto is mandatory for all phase 1 participants.
 Attendance at the phase 2 training week in fall 2020 and Content London in December 2020 is mandatory for all phase 2 participants.

 Who can apply?

 The course is aimed at two-person producer/writer teams wishing to further develop a television series concept.
 Preference will be given to strong creative teams who are equally passionate and invested in the creative development of the concept.

-Previous students of the NSI Totally Television course cannot re-apply for the same position (if you participated as the producer you can re-apply as the writer but NOT as the producer).
+Previous NSI Totally Television students cannot re-apply for the same position (if you participated as the producer you can re-apply as the writer but NOT as the producer).